Your Fulfillment Supply Chain is Evolving – Now What?

 The issue for enterprises is that while selling through Amazon Vendor Central can expand your customer reach, it can also be extremely costly if you make mistakes.
 Additionally, evolving consumer expectations means your business is held to Amazon-like standards for things such as expedited shipping and easy returns.

-Organizations who are not EDI-compliant with Amazon run the risk of having unreliable data.
-Tighter integrations between systems and logistics partners are necessary to promote healthy inventory management and EDI data reliability and accuracy.
+Organizations that are not EDI-compliant with Amazon run the risk of having unreliable data.
+Tighter integrations between systems and logistics partners are necessary to promote healthy inventory management and EDI software data reliability and accuracy.

 Mastering Amazon Vendor Central

 Amazon Vendor Central is a web interface that is used by suppliers, whether they are manufacturers or distributors, that allows Amazon to sell their goods.
 Essentially, Amazon acts as a full-time distributor, by buying and storing inventory while handling shipping and pricing, customer service, and returns.

 The tricky part to navigate is that Amazon maintains stringent guidelines for fulfilling orders.
 Because Amazon Vendor Central is so dependent on EDI for purchase order, advanced shipping notice, and other types of fulfillment data, it is very punitive around late or inaccurate data.
 Companies that do utilize Amazon Vendor Central require reliable and resilient integration so it can remain EDI-compliant with Amazon and eliminate any lost revenue due to costly chargebacks.

 Speaking of chargebacks, Amazon chargebacks for non-compliant EDI can be as much as 1% of product costs for late POAs or POA changes, $5-$150 for a late ASN, and 2 percent to 6 percent of the product cost for non-compliant ASNs.
 These costs can get out of control in a hurry.